LiuHaiChuan0/2021-Deep-learning/CSBR/README.md

 # Classroom Student Behavior Recognition Using An Intelligent Sensing Framework

 This repository is the official implementation of CSBR, a novel hierarchical cross-modal transformer designed for the recognition of abnormal behavior.
 CSBR leverages cross-modal features to enhance the recognition accuracy in classroom environments.
+The code will be released as open source.

 ## Installation